Characters: Berserk Band Of The Hawk

 The youngest one of the group

 , is often seen with Pippin.
 He is the only one not to be involved in the Eclipse since he wasn't with the Hawks when it all went down and is taken to Godo's place by the Skull Knight along with Guts and Casca.
-He then cares for Casca with Godo's daughter, Erika, while Guts sets off to exact revenge on the Apostles.
+He then cares for Casca with Godo's daughter, Erica, while Guts sets off to exact revenge on the Apostles.

 - Big Guy, Little Guy: He was often seen hanging out with Pippin who was easily 3 times his size.

 - Bishōnen: What he evolves into when Guts comes back with Casca after the Conviction Arc.